UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

         gotoRelativePositionActionServer;
 ```

-These are single instances of publishers, if you need to publish values for multiple subdevices, it is recommended for the actual published message to contain an array of values.
-This is more efficient than creating multiple publishers.
+Publishers and Services should be built in such a way that sub-device ID changes to not need to change upstream code.
+Each subdevice ID should get it's own publishers such that it can be remapped if the ID value changes.
+Ex, if you switch a motor on the left side of the bot to sub-device ID 1 via hardware changes, you should be able to remap it by topics rather than change upstream code such as arrray index values.

-In the event a future developer wants to add a new interface or extend your module, it is helpful to place these, and all other private methods in protected scope.
+In the event a future developer wants to add a new interface or extend your module, it is helpful to place these, and all other relavant private methods in protected scope.
 This allows for easy extension of the class.

 Once these have been created, it is a good time to implement any state variables you may need.
 Anything tunable by the developer or application specific, such as PID values should be stored as [parameters](#parameters).
 However anything that is not tuneable, such as target position or operation mode (ie position control/velocity control), should be stored as a state variable.